 Each year, Greenwood hosts an online fundraiser to help the animals we care for day in and day out.
 In 2022, Greenwood hopes to raise funds in honor of our biggest milestone yet, 40 years of rehabilitation!
 Each year we are able to provide help to over 200 species and thousands of wild critters in need.
 Will you donate on Wildlife Wednesday and help us achieve another 40 years of rehabilitation?
 Greenwood’s hard work treating orphaned and injured wildlife along the Front Range from north of Pueblo to the Wyoming border makes a huge difference to these animals and their rescuers.

 Check Greenwood’s Facebook!

-We’ll post fundraising updates, fun facts about Colorado wildlife, and stories about current and previous patients throughout the day!
+We’ll post fundraising updates, fun tidbits from the past 40 years, videos of releases, and stories about current and previous patients throughout the day!